DarkCoderSc/OptixGate/README.md

 ![Certificate Store](Assets/sshot-4.png)

 Ideally, both the Client and Server should have their own certificates, although it is not strictly mandatory for them to be different.
 For security reasons, using distinct certificates is strongly recommended.
-Once the respective certificates are generated, the server’s certificate must be registered in the client’s trusted certificate store, and similarly, the client’s certificate fingerprint must be registered in the server’s trusted client certificate store.
+Once the respective certificates are generated, the server's certificate must be registered in the client's trusted certificate store, and similarly, the client's certificate fingerprint must be registered in the server's trusted client certificate store.

 ![Trusted Certificate Store](Assets/sshot-5.png)

-This setup ensures that the client’s certificate is recognized as valid by the server, and vice versa.
+This setup ensures that the client's certificate is recognized as valid by the server, and vice versa.

 It is possible to generate multiple certificates and register several trusted certificates in each store.
 When starting the server or adding a client, you must specify the certificate to use, ensuring it matches the certificate expected by the remote peer.